agyassir/sprint4_brief1/README.md

 ### getter

-is a methode built-in in the oop languages, it's role is to return an attribute
+is a methode almost required in the oop languages, it's role is to return an attribute

 ### setter
-is a methode built-in in oop languages, it's role is to update/set an attribute
+is a methode almost required in oop languages, it's role is to update/set an attribute